wp-plugins/collapsing-pages/readme.txt

 links in the sidebar for the pages.
 Every page corresponding to a given parent page will be expanded.

-It is largely based off of my Collapsing Categories and Collapsing Archives plugins.
+It is largely based off of my Collapsing Pages and Collapsing Archives plugins.

+= What's new for 0.5.alpha? =
+* Widget is compatible with wordpress 2.8 (not backwards compatible with 2.7 and previous).
+If you are using wordpress 2.7.1 or previous, please use collapsing pages version 0.4.7 or earlier
+* Can now add parameters to the collapsLink function if you choose not to use the widget (see options section below)
+* Added option to collapse widget

 == Installation ==